 - Have someone waiting, and book your Berlin airport to Berlin Centre hotel airport transfer.

-- Berlin is a central Europe hub for train travel around Germany and neighbouring countries like Poland and Denmark.
+- Berlin is a central European hub for train travel around Germany and neighbouring countries like Poland and Denmark.
 Trains coming from Stockholm in the north arrive via Hamburg.
-Almost any train to the city will arrive at Berlin Hauptbahnhof including high-speed trains that can reach up to 300 km/h.
+Almost any train to the city will arrive at Berlin Hauptbahnhof, including high-speed trains that can reach up to 300 km/h.
 Book your train to Berlin with Omio

 - Berlin can be reached directly by bus from 420 cities in Germany and Europe for as little as €3.
 Book all your bus tickets to Berlin with Flixbus

 - Driving in Berlin is super easy with large highways/Autobahns in Germany.
 In Germany, they drive on the right-hand side of the road.
 You can pick up a rental car at Berlin Airport and dedicated sites in the city.
-Alternatively, you can drive to Berlin from Poland, The Netherlands or any country in Europe.
+Alternatively, you can drive to Berlin from Poland, The Netherlands or any European country.

 Getting around Berlin with teens

 The Berlin Public transport system consists of U-Bahn, S-Bahn, buses, and trams.
-The U-Bahn is the Berlin subway system while S-Bahn is the above-ground network.
+The U-Bahn is the Berlin subway system, while the S-Bahn is the above-ground network.
 The U-Bahn contains over 170 stations in 10 lines, while the S-Bahn covers 15 lines with almost 170 train stations.

 This is complemented by bus, taxi and Uber options in the city.
 Alternatively, the Berlin Hop on hop off bus offers multiway tickets that take you to the best sights in Berlin for families.